 Avoid overcooking it; otherwise, the juices and natural flavor will dry out, leaving a dry textured turkey behind.

-When the turkey is marinated with rub, having a high quantity of sugar and being exposed to high heat turns the color to black.
+When the turkey is marinated with rub, having a high quantity of sugar and being exposed to high heat turns the colour black.
 Make sure to use the rub with less sugar so that it does not turn black when the turkey is exposed to a high temperature.

 Yes, you can.
 Simply wrap the turkey in foil and place it in a refrigerator.
 While serving, take it out from the fridge and directly place it in a preheated smoker at 250ºF for 2 or 2.5 hours.